Do Go On - 127 - Escape From Colditz Castle

 So eventually all their best guards are going to be on leave.

-And they just left the night shift.
+And they're just left with the night shift.

 Oh man.